 A. Default Datasets

-- Default datasets can fail if there’s an overload of data that is being queried.
+- Default datasets can fail with a "timeout error" if there’s an overload of data that is being queried.
 This is done to protect the SQL database.

-- Default datasets can also fail to sync if the agent goes down for an extended period of time.
+- Default datasets can also fail to sync if the BrightGauge agent is unavailable.

 - In either case, please reach out to support so we can investigate or re-initiate syncing